The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Empirical Comparisons

 \section{Empirical Comparisons}

-In Figure~\ref{fig:comparisons}, we consider the case $p=1$ and compare the asymptotic minimax risk $R^*(V_{\epsilon,\xi})$ obtained from \eqref{eq:thm:matching} to a Monte-Carlo simulated empirical risk under the prior $\pi^*$ of \eqref{eq:pi_star_l1} and under the null.
-In each configuration, we evaluate the empirical risk by summing the proportion of rejection in $\nMonte$ independent trials under the null (Type-I error rate) with the proportion of non-rejections in $\nMonte$ independent trials under the alternative (Type II error rate).
-We also evaluate the empirical risk of the following two sub-optimal tests.
+We compare the asymptotic minimax risk $R^*(V_{\epsilon})$, obtained from \eqref{eq:thm:matching}, to an empirically estimated risk computed via Monte-Carlo simulations under the least favorable prior $\pi^*$ from \eqref{eq:pi_star_l1} and under the null in Figure~\ref{fig:risk}.
+For each configuration, we estimate the empirical risk as the sum of the Type I error rate (the proportion of rejections in $\nMonte$ independent trials under the null) and the Type II error rate (the proportion of non-rejections in $\nMonte$ independent trials under the alternative).
+We also evaluate the empirical risks of the chi-squared test from \eqref{eq:chisquared_def} and of a collision-based test defined in \eqref{eq:collision_test}.